Bulk and turbulent gas motions in the interacting galaxy cluster Abell 3395 South observed with XRISM: Discussion

 A3395S hosts a central FR~I radio galaxy, S1 (PKS~0625--545), associated with the brightest cluster galaxy \citep{Brueggen21}.
 ASKAP observations show that its jets and lobes extend over several hundred kiloparsecs ($\sim6'$, corresponding to $\sim370$~kpc).
 Chandra data indicate that the radio structures are located near regions of steep ICM surface-brightness gradients, suggesting interaction with the surrounding gas; however, there is no clear evidence for prominent X-ray cavities or strong shocks, implying relatively gentle AGN feedback at present.

-Although turbulence confined to a very small central region cannot be ruled out given the limited spatial resolution of XRISM, the absence of clear X-ray cavities and the field-of-view-averaged measurement ($3'\times3'$) indicate that strong, volume-filling turbulence is not currently present in the core.
+Although turbulence confined to a very small central region cannot be ruled out given the limited spatial resolution of XRISM, the field-of-view-averaged measurement ($3'\times3'$) reflects line-of-sight emissivity-weighted gas motions.
+Therefore, any highly localized turbulent motions would be strongly diluted in the observed spectrum, and we find no evidence for strong turbulence dominating the core region on these scales.
 Localized AGN-driven motions may exist but would be strongly diluted in the emission-weighted spectrum.
-In this respect, A3395S may represent an earlier evolutionary phase than systems such as M87, where XRISM has resolved enhanced velocity dispersion associated with mature AGN-driven cavities \citep{XRISM25e}.
+In this respect, A3395S may represent an earlier evolutionary phase than systems such as M87, where XRISM has resolved enhanced velocity dispersion associated with AGN feedback in the central atmosphere \citep{XRISM26b}.

 No diffuse radio halo has been detected in A3395S, although a triangular-shaped diffuse radio feature west of the cluster has been suggested to be a radio relic or re-accelerated plasma related to a radio AGN \citep{Reiprich21,Brueggen21}.
 Since radio halos are commonly interpreted as signatures of turbulent re-acceleration during mergers, their absence is consistent with the low level of turbulence inferred from XRISM and supports the view that large-scale turbulent motions have not yet fully developed.
-While this does not exclude past merger activity, it suggests that A3395S and A3395N have not reached a post-merger phase characterized by well-developed, volume-filling turbulence.
+While this does not exclude past merger activity, it suggests that A3395S and A3395N have not reached a post-merger phase characterized by well-developed turbulence on core-wide scales.

 Cosmological simulations further suggest that turbulence in merging clusters can be spatially intermittent rather than volume-filling, which would reduce the velocity dispersion inferred from line broadening when averaged over the bright core \citep{Vazza26}.
 This effect should be considered when interpreting the low turbulent velocity measured in A3395S.